aviloria/ScreenCaptureServer/README.md

 <p>All these parameters are optional<br/>
 Provided <i>nWidth</i> and <i>nHeight</i> values can be modified in forder to keep aspect ratio, fitting to the best values.</p>

-This stream can be easily embeded in a HTML page using **embed** tag, i.e.:
+This stream can be easily embeded in a HTML page using [&lt;embed&gt; tag](https://www.w3schools.com/tags/tag_embed.asp), i.e.:
 ```
 <embed src="http://<server-address>:<server-port>/getVideo" />
 ```